Although it is home to 8% of the world's organic farmland, organic food sales in Asia account for just 6% of the global total of US$82bn.

 Factoring in the high GDP of countries such as Singapore, Hong Kong and Macau, as well as strong per capita income growth in emerging markets such as Indonesia, China and the Philippines, it is strange that sales are not growing exponentially.

-According to Amarjit Sahota, president and founder of Ecovia Insights, the main hindrance to the organic industry in Asia is a lack of consumer understanding.
+According to Amarjit Sahota, president and founder of Ecovia Intelligence, the main hindrance to the organic industry in Asia is a lack of consumer understanding.

 "I believe consumers want organic and will increasingly want organic, but at the minute, I'm not sure they really understand what organic agriculture is, and what it is in relation to claims such as natural and green," he said.